New Study: 30% of Pickleball Players Admit They Play Through Pain

 Conducted by researchers from Saint Louis University, it analyzed 1,758 pickleball players ages 18-102 across the U.S. to better understand injury patterns beyond just emergency room data.

-The largest study of its kind surveyed nearly 1,800 pickleball players across the United States and found that two out of every three reported an injury or discomfort related to the sport in the past year.
+The largest study of its kind surveyed nearly 1,800 pickleball players across the United States and found that two out of every three reported a pickleball injury or discomfort related to the sport in the past year.

 Even more striking?
 One in three admitted they keep playing through the pain.